jyutzler/Bridge-Systems/system.md

 ﻿
-This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Donna Hickling.
+This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Norman Kittrell.
 It is based on SAYC with a few additions.
-It is suitable for intermediate club players.
+It is suitable for advancing club players.

 # General Approach
 Standard American with 5 Card Majors